miyagipipi/ZRAG/README.md

 ### Batch Eval

-To evaluate the performance of two RAG systems on high-level queries, LightRAG uses the following prompt, with the specific code available in `reproduce/batch_eval.py`.
+To evaluate the performance of two RAG systems on high-level queries, ZestRAG uses the following prompt, with the specific code available in `reproduce/batch_eval.py`.

 <details>
 <summary> Prompt </summary>